atreyeem99/ORCA-keywords/README.md

 - `AUTOSTART` Try to start from the existing GBW file of the same name as the present one (only for single-point calculations)
 - `IORAmm/RI`Selects the scalar relativistic IORA mm (modified metric) Hamiltonian in RI approximation
 - `STRONGSCF` Selects strong SCF convergence
+- `ForceConv` Force convergence: do not continue with the calculation, if the SCF did not fully converge.